 Myrlin Hepworth: El Coyotito Of La Phoenikera

-Every desert has its poets, coyotes who see things through a different lens and have a compulsion with written words; storytellers that survive under the most straining conditions.
+Every desert has its poets, coyotes who see things through a different lens and have a compulsion with written words, and storytellers who survive under the most straining conditions.
 They are artists and culture pushers who continuously battle ignorance and sometimes an indifferent audience.

 Our city has many scribes, some hidden and reluctant to spill their guts to strangers, others are pretty comfortable smothering your face in them.